 They also told him that Afanasii's brother lied about the murderer

 when he said that the shooter was going to Tyonek to kill Stafeev.
-The truth was,
+In fact,

-that the murderer wanted to go to Tyonek to tell Stafeev about Afanasii
+the murderer wanted to go to Tyonek to tell Stafeev that Afanasii hired

-hiring him to kill Holt and that he wanted to go to Kenai so he could
+him to kill Holt and that he wanted to go to Kenai so he could confess

 Stafeev’s journal does not mention

-"a tall strapping man, who would make a match for any good size
+"a tall strapping man, who would make a match for any good

-to resume trade at Knik, Nicolai remained peaceful
+right to resume trade at Knik, Nicolai remained peaceful

 word that they were grateful that Stafeev was not angry with them